SavchenkoValeriy/emacs-clang-format-plus/README.md

 ## Customization

-*clang-format+* defines three variables the user can tweak:
+*clang-format+* defines these variables that the user can tweak:

 - `clang-format+-apply-to-modifications-only` defines whether **clang-format** should be applied to the whole buffer or only to the modified parts of it (`t` by default)
 - `clang-format+-apply-to-modified-definition` defines whether **clang-format** should format all definitions (functions/classes/etc.) containing modifications (`t` by default). *clang-format+* enlarges modified areas to their enclosing definitions so the formatting looks more consistent.
 - `clang-format+-offset-modified-region` defines a number of extra lines added *before* and *after* modified regions to be formatted (`0` by default).
 If `clang-format+-apply-to-modified-definition` is `t` it will be applied only when outside of definitions.
+- `clang-format+-always-enable` defines whether to enable formatting even if a style hasn't been selected.
+If `clang-format+-always-enable` is `nil` (which is the default), formatting will be enabled if there is a `.clang-format`/`_clang-format` file in the source tree or if `clang-format-style` is set to something else than "file".
+If non-`nil`, formatting will always be enabled.

 ## Contribute